 100% guaranteed, if you put the time in, you can learn to play guitar.

 From the youngest to the most mature, I like working with people of all backgrounds and ages.
 Listening to a person play music that they learned with my help is what it's all about.
-I love playing music with others, so it feels great to jam with someone who I taught who is better than me.
+It feels great to jam with someone who I taught who is better than me.
 I hope that next person is you.
 Thanks for considering me for your guitar instructor!

 We work together at the student's pace, but I encourage and help the student to continually learn.

+I've been an instructor and teacher my whole life.
 I am self-taught on guitar and have played since 1990.
 I have played in a band since 2007.
 Our band is working on our second album.

 I work with individual students of all ages.
-My youngest student is 8, my oldest in their 60s.
+My youngest student is 7, my oldest in their 60s.